 All children new to the school are provided with a buddy.
-If the child speaks little or no English the buddy is carefully chosen, when possible a child who speaks the new child’s mother tongue.
+If the child speaks little or no English the buddy is when possible a child who speaks the new child’s mother tongue.

-All teachers are trained in working with EAL children and while the EAL child is gaining control of English, the child will be supported in understanding the curriculum of the classroom non-verbally whilst hearing the language.
-In this way, the child is able to access some of the curriculum but is also learning the language of the curriculum.
+All teachers are trained in working with EAL children.
+While the EAL child is gaining control of English, they will be supported in understanding the curriculum of the classroom non-verbally whilst hearing the language.
+In this way, they are able to access some of the curriculum whilst also learning the language of the curriculum.

 Parents are encouraged to stay in regular contact with both the class teacher in Primary and the Form Tutor in Secondary as well as the EAL specialist as the children settle into their new school.
 This is especially important in the first few months.